 If you use your cloud storage mostly to store and manage photos, you’ll be hard-pressed to find a better service for that purpose than Google Drive.
 There’s automatic photo upload from mobile devices, but more important are all the excellent photo management features, such as custom shareable albums and an AI algorithm, which sorts your photos by objects or people.

 Like the other services we’ve covered so far, Google Drive is a very affordable cloud storage solution.
-Besides the 15GB free plan, which is definitely on the generous side of things, there are six separate paid plans.
+Besides the 15GB free plan, which is definitely on the generous side of things, there are three separate paid plans.
 You get 2TB of storage space for $9.99 per month, which is similar to most other providers on this list.

 - : Free plan